mk12/blog/posts/prisoner-dilemma.md

 # A few strategies

 Let's start with some extremely simple strategies.
 Recall that a strategy takes a history object as input and returns its choice (cooperate or defect).
-The _nice_ and _mean_ strategies are so simple that they don't even look at the history; _alternate_ is very slightly more sophisticated:
+The <i>nice</i> and <i>mean</i> strategies are so simple that they don't even look at the history; <i>alternate</i> is very slightly more sophisticated:

 ```scheme
 (define (nice hist) cooperate)